falcosecurity-retire/cloud-native-security-hub-backend/README.md

 * `web`: The web is just a delivery mechanism, is separated from the backend code, which can be used as a library if you need to.
 Is responsible to JSON marshalling and HTTP communications.
+* `db`: Contains the migration files for the database.
+When there are a change in the schema, you will need to create the migration file.